Ire-loop/fantastic-potato/README.md

 ```CSS
   python password_generator.py --length 12 --no-uppercase
 ```
+To terminate press 'x' then press enter.

+To continue press any key then press enter.

 ## Contributing
 If you find a bug or have a feature request, please open an issue.
 Contributions are also welcome via pull requests.